devbacon/interview-prep/README.md

 # pramp-interviews
-A collection of Pramp interview questions and answers.
+A collection of interview questions and answers